-At its meeting on August 8, 2016, the Cnova transaction committee, representing the Cnova board of directors, after numerous discussions and consultations with its legal and financial advisers, and having thoroughly considered the merits, advantages and potential disadvantages of the Transactions, (i) determined that the Transactions are in the best interests of Cnova, its shareholders and all other stakeholders, (ii) determined that the Transactions are fair, advisable and in the best interests of unaffiliated Cnova shareholders, (iii) resolved to enter into the Transactions and (iv) resolved to recommend that the holders of Cnova ordinary shares approve the Reorganization and directed that the Reorganization be submitted to Cnova's general meeting for its approval.
-The Cnova transaction committee, representing the Cnova board of directors, believes that the Transactions are both procedurally and substantively fair to Cnova's "unaffiliated security holders," as defined under Rule 13e-3 of the Exchange Act.
+At its meeting on August 8, 2016, the Cnova transaction committee and the Cnova board of directors, after numerous discussions and consultations with their legal and financial advisers, and having thoroughly considered the merits, advantages and potential disadvantages of the Transactions, (i) determined that the Transactions are in the best interests of Cnova, its shareholders and all other stakeholders, (ii) determined that the Transactions are fair, advisable and in the best interests of unaffiliated Cnova shareholders, (iii) resolved to enter into the Transactions and (iv) resolved to recommend that the holders of Cnova ordinary shares approve the Reorganization and directed that the Reorganization be submitted to Cnova's general meeting for its approval.
+The Cnova transaction committee and the Cnova board of directors, each believe that the Transactions are both procedurally and substantively fair to Cnova's "unaffiliated security holders," as defined under Rule 13e-3 of the Exchange Act.

-In reaching its decision to approve the Reorganization Agreement and the Transactions, the Cnova transaction committee consulted with its legal and financial advisors and considered a number of factors, including, but not limited to the following:
+In reaching its decision to approve the Reorganization Agreement and the Transactions, the Cnova transaction committee and the Cnova board of directors consulted with their legal and financial advisors and considered a number of factors, including, but not limited to the following: